 Mama Q's Family Honey Farm, as the name suggests, is a family owned honey manufacturer looking to make a name in the abstract world of beekeeping.
 The small business is run by the Quinlan family out of Palo Alto, CA.

-I was hired to redesign the brand and create a functioning website capable of competing in a market that demands cheap honey.
+Redesign the brand and build a website capable of competing in a market that demands cheap honey.

 In order to establish a clear direction I first defined both site goals and user goals.
 The main site goal is to create a loyal customer by offering an easier path to the product they desire – understanding that numerous other goals will play a major role in the successful development of the brand.